BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

  - amount is equal to zero or allowance already set to zero
  - contract controller is not a distribution contract

-The function saves the allowed amount to the sender's allowances list and fires an event `Approval`.
+The function saves the allowed amount to the sender's allowances list and fires an `Approval` event.
 Returns true.

 - **Test cases**